 Find a Volunteer Opportunity

-Volunteering in a health care facility or organization not only enhances your medical school application, but provides you with a taste of what it is like to work in a medical setting.
+Volunteering in a health care facility or organization not only enhances your medical school application, it provides you with a taste of what it is like to work in a medical setting.
 It’s also a great opportunity to network with peers and possible mentors, take on increased responsibility and leadership roles, and build your resume.
 Learn how to find a volunteer opportunity.

 Study for the MCAT® Exam

 Don’t forget to mark the upcoming MCAT® exam testing dates on your calendar.
 If you plan to test in 2023, start your preparation by reviewing our study plan guide to help develop strategies and a schedule that fits your studying style and needs.
 The AAMC offers a variety of low-cost and free resources to help you prepare for the exam.
 All MCAT Official Prep products are written by the developers of the actual MCAT exam.

 Interested in hearing directly from current medical students?
 Watch the From Premed to Med Student webinar to learn from three first-year medical students about how they prepared for the exam.